MakeSchool-Tutorials/Game-Of-Life-SpriteKit-Swift3/P1-New-Project/content.md

 use portrait.

 > [action]
-> Open the target settings settings.
+> Open the target settings.
 >
 > Uncheck any **Portrait** options and check the **Landscape** options.
 >